Disability in Louisiana Workers Compensation Is Defined by Wage Loss

-These workers compensation insurance companies will obtain certain photographs or videos secretly taken by the investigator, and the assert that the employee is not disabled and is actually committing fraud.
+These workers compensation insurance companies will obtain certain photographs or videos secretly taken by the investigator, and then assert that the employee is not disabled and is actually committing fraud.

 Often - but not always- these photographs or videos will be held admissible in Louisiana workers compensation courts.
 That means that the judge will see and use them.

-Pictures also may be introduced in court, but could possibly be excluded or minimized, because picture are often merely a depiction of an isolated incident.
+Pictures also may be introduced in court, but could possibly be excluded or minimized, because pictures are often merely a depiction of an isolated incident.

 Occasionally, the pictures or videos will show that employee is in fact disabled, and thus strengthen the employee's claim of disability.

 - The identity of the injured employee to be clearly established;

 - The movements of the injured employee to be continuous and not isolated actions over a long period of time; and